haikuginger/beekeeper/readme.rst

 variables are defined within the hive, beekeeper will do the work for you, automatically determine what data type a particular variable is, and put it exactly where it needs to go.

+Beekeeper will also automatically handle parsing data.
+When you send data, beekeeper will read the MIME type that was defined in the variable for that data, and try to automatically move it from a "Python" format (e.g., a dictionary) to the right REST API format (e.g., JSON).

+This holds true in the other direction as well; beekeeper will read the MIME type of the response data, and hand it back to you in a Pythonic format!
+If beekeeper doesn't know how to handle the data, it'll just give you the raw bytes so that you can do what you need to with them.

 Notes
 -----